When Doddy met Stephen

 In this excerpt of an interview with Ken Dodd and Stephen Shakeshaft, the two friends discuss how they first met.

-You can watch the full interview in the exhibition By Jove!
+The full interview was shown in the exhibition By Jove!
 It's Ken Dodd!
 Photographs by Stephen Shakeshaft.

 Stephen Shakeshaft: This is interesting for me Ken because I'm sitting for the first time on the other side of the lens with you and I'm usually that way [points behind the camera].